dideler/tools/README.md

 available versions are outdated.

 Commits like `Update <project> submodule` are personal reminders for when I last updated *and* built the project.
+I try to mention the version I last built in the commit message body.

 ---